Independence Park (Jamaica): Leila Robinson Netball Courts

 These are outdoor netball courts located in between the basketball courts and Swimming Complex.
 It is named after Leila Robinson, the first ever netball coach and manager for the Sunshine Girls.
 It underwent renovations at the end of 2014 into 2015 where the complex, which hosts four netball courts, received a new surface, replacing the outdated rubberized surface as well as new stands, located on the right side of the complex, which now accommodated persons with disabilities.
 The renovations cost upward of $23 million.

 The Institute of Sports

 The Institute of Sports (INSPORTS) was established in 1978 by the Government of Jamaica to promote the development of sport at the national level.
 It is located beside the National Arena.
 The building houses the Jamaica Table Tennis and Volleyball associations at the bottom floor; Netball Jamaica, Special Olympics and Basketball (JABA) associations on the second floor; and the Institute of Sports on the top floor.

 Stadium Courts

 These are the outdoor basketball courts located beside the Leila Robinson Netball Courts.
 The complex hosts two basketball courts with stands to the left of the complex.

+Stadium Concerts

+Bob Marley's One Love Peace Concert was a large concert held on 22 April 1978 at the national stadium in Kingston, Jamaica.

+The One Love Peace Concert brought together 16 of reggae’s Biggest Acts, and was dubbed by the media as a "Third World Woodstock", "Bob Marley Plays For Peace" and simply, "Bob Marley Is Back."
+The concert attracted more than 32,000 spectators with the proceeds of the Show going toward "Much Needed Sanitary Facilities And Housing For The Sufferahs In West Kinston."
+The concert kicked off at exactly 5:00 P.M. with a message from Asfa Wossen, The Crown Prince Of Ethiopia, praising the concert organizers’ efforts to restore peace in Jamaica.